softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

         return src_mask, trg_mask
 ```

+#### Decoder-Only Models

-### D###### D# Decoder-Only Modelsy modern LLMs (like GPT) use only the decoder part of the Transformer, adapted to handle both encoding and generation.
-These models:Use causal (masked) self-attention to predict the next token based on previous tokens
+Many modern LLMs (like GPT) use only the decoder part of the Transformer, adapted to handle both encoding and generation.
+These models:

+1. Use causal (masked) self-attention to predict the next token based on previous tokens
 2. Eliminate the encoder entirely
 3. Apply the decoder logic to the entire sequence